Struct gstreamer_check::harness::RefMut [−][src]

 Returns

-Transfer one gst::Buffer
+Transfer one gst::Buffer from the main-Harness to the sink-Harness.

 See gst_harness_push_from_src for details.